watzmonium/rb170/NOTES.md

 # internet / network layers

-  UDP of this unit is a PACKET
+  PDU of this unit is a PACKET
     - header + (TCP seg | UDP datagram)
     - header:
       IP version